PatrickSpemann/ircbot/README.md

 `callbackBaseUrl` is optional, it is used in place of the public IP of the machine for use by the Twitch API `statsResponse` is optional and, if present, will be sent to the channel when a user types `!stats`
-`quotesResponse` is optional and, if present, will be sent to the channel when a user types `!quotes`
+`quotesResponse` is optional and, if present, will be sent to the channel when a user types `!quotes` `httpsCertificatePath` and `httpsKeyPath` should provide valid links to the server's https certificate files (without them twitch integration will not work).

 ## TODOs